RetroDISTORT/Pi-Bot/README.md

 - **Menu Buttons:** 4 tactile buttons.
 Three are used for menu navigation and the third is used for waking up from power off mode.
 - **PWM Fan:** 40mm fan with dynamic speed control
 - **Modular Port:** Used to connect to 2 other devices through SPI.
+- **LiPo:** 2 flat top 26650 LiPo batteries in series.
+Each LiPo with the capacity of 6800mAh.
+Buck Converter can take up to 16V but external charger is required.
+Batteries are swappable and have a 2S BMS system available.
+- **Current Charge Sensor:** Includes a current and voltage meter to accuratly detect if charging/discharging and current charge.

 ## Initial setup
 On a terminal window use the following (PLEASE USE A FRESH INSTALL OF RASBIAN TO PREVENT SOUND SYSTEM ERRORS)